warbe-maker/VBA-Component-Management/README.md

 7. When everything has finally turned out perfect the remaining Workbook from step 3 may be removed

 #### _Worksheet_ synchronization
-New Worksheets are added, obsolete Worksheets are removed, changed Worksheet Names are synchronized, changed Worksheet-Code-Names are synchronized.
+New Worksheets are added, obsolete Worksheets are removed, changed Worksheet Names ****or!**** changed Worksheet-Code-Names are synchronized.
 >Attention!
 The _Name_ ***and*** the _CodeName_ of a Worksheet must never both be changed.
 When a Worksheet's _Name_ ***and*** its _CodeName_ is changed at the same time the concerned sheet will be considered new and the (no longer identifiable as such) corresponding sheet will be considered obsolete - which in such a case is definitely not what was intended.
 #### _References_ synchronization
 New References are added and obsolete References are removed.